solidjs/solid/README.md

 To accomplish rendering we use JSX for templating that gets compiled to native DOM element instructions.
 To do that we take advantage of the [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) which while converting JSX to DOM element instructions wraps expressions to be wrapped in our computeds.

 JSX as a templating language brings a lot of benefits.
 The just being javascript goes beyond just not needing a DSL, but setting up closure based context instead of creating context objects.
-This is both much more performant and uses considerable less memory.
+This is more transparent and easier to follow and debug.

 To get setup add this babel plugin config to your .babelrc, webpack, or rollup config: